 Four other French sites were announced in the session: the Cistercian Abbey of Fontenay; the Roman and Romanesque Monuments in Arles; the Amiens Cathedral; and the Roman Theater and its Surroundings and the “Triumphal Arch” of Orange.

-Nowadays, France is the fourth country in the world and the third country in Europe with the most UNESCO sites, right after Italy and Germany, and tied with Spain.
-It has forty-nine heritage assets (both cultural and natural) inscribed on the world list of the United Nations Educational, Scientific, and Cultural Organization!
+Nowadays, France is the third country in the world and the second country in Europe with the most UNESCO sites, tied with Germany.
+It has fifty-two heritage assets (both cultural and natural) inscribed on the world list of the United Nations Educational, Scientific, and Cultural Organization!

 In the meantime, I’ve already had the opportunity to visit nine of them: